- School Life

 As a Catholic school, St. Paul's High School takes its mission of service to the Catholic community in Manitoba seriously.
 However, St. Paul's High School also welcomes boys of other religious traditions, especially those who practice their faith.
 Last year, students accepted into grade 9 came from the following faith communities: Anglican, United, Lutheran, Christian Orthodox, Mennonite, Evangelical Christian, Jewish, Islamic, Hindu, and Sikh.

 We encourage prospective parents to discuss their son's profile with us.
-Please contact Amanda Camara, Director of Admissions & Marketing at (204) 831-2327.
+Please contact the Main School or by phone at (204) 831-2300.

 The interview stage of the admissions process takes place from early February until the end of March.
 The admissions committee will meet in early April to make its decisions.
 The applicant will then receive one of three possible letters indicating: that he has been accepted; that he is being asked to take a place on our waiting list; or, that he has not been accepted.